graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/field-middleware.md

 }
 ```

 It doesn’t have to be implemented on your middleware.
-Then a search will be made for such a method
+If you do not, a search will be made for a method named `Resolve`
 with a suitable signature.

 Nevertheless, **to improve performance, it is recommended to implement this interface.**